What’s behind the Brand?

 At Elements each day is in some form or another an opportunity to further our purpose here on earth.
 One cannot take it for granted and we know we are not necessarily in control of all outcomes.
 The icon of the tree rings is symbolic of our story.
 Each ring is like another year in the life of Elements.
 Every ring is uniquely its own and there will never be two years exactly alike.

 As we seek growth we need to strengthen our roots and feed from new relationships, projects, and people in order to add more years to our story.
 The tree is imperfect.
 Elements is imperfect.
-It is through humility, determination and a concentrated effort to fulfill our purpose we continue to achieve as a company.
+It is through humility, determination and a concentrated effort to fulfill our purpose that we continue to grow as an organization.

 Growth rings through many years symbolize strength and fortitude.
 Elements is in business to be sustainably great at what we do.
 In order to do so we must build on our experiences and let our story teach us to be great.